Covenant theology

 Covenant theology (also known as covenantalism, federal theology, or federalism) is a biblical theology, a conceptual overview and interpretive framework for understanding the overall structure of the Bible.
 It is often distinguished from dispensational theology, a competing form of biblical theology.
 It uses the theological concept of a covenant as an organizing principle for Christian theology.
-The standard form of covenant theology views the history of God's dealings with mankind, from Creation to Fall to Redemption to Consummation, under the framework of three overarching theological covenants: those of redemption, of works, and of grace.
+In the words of Daniel R. Hyde, What unifies all the act in the "greatest drama ever staged" is that they are expressed in the Bible through the concept of covenant.The standard form of covenant theology views the history of God's dealings with mankind, from Creation to Fall to Redemption to Consummation, under the framework of three overarching theological covenants: those of works, grace, and redemption.

-Covenentalists call these three covenants "theological" because, though not explicitly presented as such in the Bible, they are thought of as theologically implicit, describing and summarizing a wealth of scriptural data.
+These three covenants are called theological because they are thought of as theologically implicit, describing and summarizing a wealth of scriptural data.
 Historical Reformed systems of thought treat classical covenant theology not merely as a point of doctrine or as a central dogma, but as the structure by which the biblical text organizes itself.
-Covenant theology is upheld by Christians of the Reformed tradition, including the Continental Reformed, Presbyterian, Congregationalist, Reformed Baptist, and Reformed Anglican traditions.
+Covenant theology is upheld by Christians of the Reformed tradition, including the Continental Reformed, Presbyterian, Congregationalist, Baptist (specifically Particular Baptists), and Reformed Anglican traditions.
 The most well-known form of Covenant Theology is associated with Presbyterians and comes from the Westminster Confession of Faith.
-A variant of this traditional Presbyterian form is sometimes called Baptist Covenant Theology or 1689 Federalism, to distinguish it from the standard covenant theology of Presbyterian Westminster Federalism.
-It is usually associated with the Particular Baptist strand and comes from the Second London Confession of Faith of 1689.
+A variant of the Westminster form is the Baptist federalism, also called Baptist covenant theology, a credobaptist version of the paedobaptist Presbyterian covenant theology.
+It is usually associated with the Particular Baptist strand and the Second London Confession of Faith of 1689.
 Methodist hermeneutics traditionally use a variation of this, known as Wesleyan covenant theology, which is consistent with Arminian soteriology.

 As a framework for Biblical interpretation, covenant theology stands in contrast to dispensationalism in regard to the relationship between the Old Covenant (with national Israel) and the New Covenant (with the house of Israel [Jeremiah 31:31] in Christ's blood).
-Detractors of covenant theology often refer to it as "supersessionism" or "replacement theology", due to the perception that it teaches that God has abandoned the promises made to the Jews and has replaced the Jews with Christians as His chosen people on the Earth.
-Covenant theologians deny that God has abandoned His promises to Israel, but see the fulfillment of the promises to Israel in the person and the work of the Messiah, Jesus of Nazareth, who established the church in organic continuity with Israel, not as a separate replacement entity.
+Detractors of covenant theology often (misleadingly) refer to it as "supersessionism" or "replacement theology", due to the perception that it teaches that God has abandoned the promises made to the Jews and has replaced the Jews with Christians as His chosen people on the Earth.
+However, covenant theologians deny that God has abandoned His promises to Israel, but see the fulfillment of the promises to Israel in the person and the work of the Messiah, Jesus of Nazareth, who established the church in organic continuity with Israel, not as a separate replacement entity.
 Many covenant theologians have also seen a distinct future promise of gracious restoration for unregenerate Israel.